Frequently asked questions

 Where should I live in Sydney?

+Tip: Explore local suburbs once you arrive.
 The demand for housing around the University can be high, especially in the weeks leading up to the start of term.
-We recommend arriving 3 – 4 weeks before orientation week to ensure that you have enough time to find housing before semester starts.

 Should I pre-arrange my accommodation?